 Australia and the United States relations

+There are close relations at all levels of government between Australia and the United States.
 Australia and the United States work closely with like-minded partners in regional and global forums, including the G20, East Asia Summit, World Trade Organization and United Nations.

-In 2018, Australia and the United States will mark a centenary of mateship — a friendship first formed in the trenches of World War I during the Battle of Hamel on 4 July 1918.
+In 2018, Australia and the United States marked a centenary of mateship — a friendship first formed in the trenches of World War I during the Battle of Hamel on 4 July 1918.
 The two countries maintain a strong relationship, characterised by cultural similarities and robust bilateral arrangements.
 Today, Australia and the US maintain a unique bilateral partnership.
 While we share many cultural similarities and underlying values, there are also strong formal structures of co-operation across government, particularly in foreign policy, defence and security, intelligence, development, energy, environment, education, law, trade and investment.
 Central to the relationship are the ANZUS Alliance and the Australia-United States Free Trade Agreement (AUSFTA).